Mean Field Models to Regulate Carbon Emissions in Electricity Production: Mean Field Model for Electricity Producers

 We model the idiosyncratic noise terms $S^i_t$ in the renewable productions as independent stationary processes.
 For the sake of definiteness, we assume that they are Ornstein-Uhlenbeck processes with the same mean $\theta>0$ and volatility $\sigma_0>0$, the $\widecheck W^i$ being independent Wiener processes.

 The dynamics of the instantaneous emissions $E^i_t$ have two components: the contribution from the production from nonrenewable energy power plants, and idiosyncratic random shocks with constant volatility $\sigma_1>0$ given by independent Wiener processes $W^i$, also independent of the $\widecheck W^i$'s.
-Despite its simple form, the choice of the constant $\delta$ could include the effects of some abatement measures such as carbon capture, sequestration and the use of filters.
+The choice of the constant $\delta$ could include the effects of some abatement measures such as carbon capture, sequestration and the use of filters.

 Using the notation $\tilde N^i_t$ for the instantaneous nonrenewable given by $ \tilde N^i_t = \tilde N^i_0 + \int_0^t N^i_s ds $, the expected cost to producer $i$ over the whole period is: